jaleach/Is-It-Prime/README.md

-# Is-It-Prime
+# Is-It-Prime Mobile
-Is It Prime Mobile
+Is It a Prime Number
-Mobile Weather App

 ####Tools Used
   * Xcode and Swift